danlmarmot/livejournal-export/README.md

     python3 -m venv venv; . venv/bin/activate; pip install -r requirements.txt

+## ljconfig.py

+Edit this file with your LiveJournal username and password.
+Also enter the dates you wish to download.

 ## export.py

 This script will do the exporting.
 Run it after you